 When a municipal designation refers to the governmental body, not the location, capitalize the word city (or town, village, or the like).

-4 Responses to “Style Quiz #9: Geographical and Geopolitical Names”
+4 thoughts on “Style Quiz #9: Geographical and Geopolitical Names”

 No, this one is quite incorrect: